HB Downtown & Surf City Nights

-The assessment fees collected are applied towards the improvement of the economic business environment of Downtown Huntington Beach related to marketing, beautification, safety, maintenance, tourism, parking and special events.
+The assessment fees collected are applied towards the improvement of the economic business environment of Downtown Huntington Beach related to marketing, beautification, security, maintenance, tourism, parking and special events.

 WHEN DOES THE BOARD OF DIRECTORS MEET?

-The Board of Directors meet on the 3rd Wednesday of each month.
-The meeting agendas are posted on the HBDIBD website (www.hbdowntown.com).
+The dates are posted on the meeting agendas which are posted on the HBDIBD website.

 CAN THE PUBLIC ATTEND THE MEETINGS?

 The public is welcome to attend and have the opportunity to speak to the Board at the meetings during public comments for up to three minutes each.